NotSoOld/OpenGPSS/Manual.md

 This is a device which can be occupied by xacts.
 Usual practice is to use facility to simulate something that can be occupied by somebody for some amount of time and therefore make other transacts wait until it'll be freed.
 So, when facility is free (has spare places), xacts can occupy it and move further, but facility is fully busy, xacts will wait until it'll have free places.

-Parameters (can be set in curly braces):
+Initial parameters (can be set in curly braces):

 \- isQueued = bool *(default == true)* - if true, this facility will be automatically queued as if there are *queue\_enter* and *queue\_leave* blocks around *fac\_enter* block.
 Queue will be named with this facility's name.

 \- places = int *(default == 1)* - how many xacts can occupy this facility until it becomes busy.

+Accessible parameters (through dot operator):

+\- curplaces - how many free places are currently available

+\- maxplaces - how many places facility has at all

+\- enters_f - how many xacts entered the facility at this time

 - queue

 This is a device which is generally used for gathering statistics about the flow of transacts near facilities.
 But queueing can be used not only around *fac\_enter* blocks.
 Statistics include number of entered xacts, current xacts in the queue, etc. It is important to mention that queues doesn't really sort or queue xacts, it's only gather statistics.

-Parameters: none.
+Initial parameters: none.

+Accessible parameters (through dot operator):

+\- curxacts - how many xacts are currently queued

+\- enters_q - how many xacts entered the queue at this time

 - mark

 This is a definition of a transporting mark which can be used in the executive area of a program.
 When mark is at the left of ':' in the line, it is called a *transporting label*.
 When mark is present as argument of transport operator (or somewhere else where xacts can be moved around the model), it declares where xact should go, which line it should follow after execution.

+Initial parameters: none.

-Parameters: none.
+Accessible parameters: none.

 Additional notes: